Theatres in South Wales

 A vast complex right on the seafront in buzzing Llandudno, Venue Cymru hosts shows of all sorts.
 It has a large main theatre with seating for 1500 people and an arena which hosts high profile rock and pop acts.
 Stand up comedy, opera, ballet and a host of creative and dance work shops with a particular focus on kids are all part of the events timetable.
 If you're looking for something more offbeat there are story circles, a graffiti club and vertical dancing.
 (You have to see it to believe it!)

-Find out more on the Venue Cymru website.
+Find out more about Venue Cymru

 Theatres in West Wales